What is an ORCID?

 ORCIDs are Open Researcher and Contributor Identifiers.
 They are provided to researchers as unique identifiers to distinguish their research from that of others who may have similar names.

-Anyone who participates in research, scholarship, or innovation can register an ORCID iD for themselves free of charge, and you can use the same ORCID throughout your whole career—even if your name changes or you move to a different organization, discipline, or country.
+Anyone who participates in research, scholarship, or innovation can register an ORCID for themselves free of charge, and you can use the same ORCID throughout your entire career—even if your name changes or you move to a different organization, discipline, or country.

 How do I register for an ORCID?